A place to relax and enjoy

 The Black Beauty Tea Room is named after the famous novel which in 1886 inspired our founder Miss Ann Lindo to establish a charity to help the working horses of London.
 To this day the charity continues to help working horses, providing horses and ponies who have served our nation with a dignified retirement at our Home of Rest for Horses.
 The Horse Trust also provides sanctuary for horses, ponies and donkeys that have been rescued from cruelty or neglect.
 Horses like our modern day Black Beauty Duke who is pictured on the sign outside the tea room.
 Duke was rescued from Spindles Farm in Amersham, the site of one of the worst cases of animal cruelty the UK has ever seen.
 Duke was so ill we didn’t think he would survive but today he is a happy, healthy horse.

 Why not pop in during your visit to enjoy a cream tea, cake or hot drink all served with a smile.
-All of the delicious cakes in our tea room are freshly handmade by local chef Anton Hazelle Ltd located in Princes Risborough.
+All of the delicious cakes in our tea room are freshly handmade by a local baker.

-You can also buy a range of horse inspired gifts and art, including prints supplied by local art gallery Obsidian Art.
-Items available include christmas cards, calendars, toys and tea towels.
+You can also buy a range of horse inspired gifts and art.
+Items available include, Christmas cards, calendars, toys and tea towels.
 A selection of gifts are also available in our online shop.
 Proceeds from gift sales help us to care for the horses, ponies and donkeys at our Home of Rest for Horses, so now you can even help horses whilst you shop.